AlonaShylkina/SQL_analysis_E-commerce_sales/README.md

 ## Repository Structure

-- **/database-model**: Contains the ER diagram and schema representations for the e-commerce store database model.
+- **database-model**: Contains the ER diagram and schema representations for the e-commerce store database model.
-- **/queries**: Includes SQL queries for common operations like retrieving product information, managing customer orders, etc.
+- **queries**: Includes SQL queries for common operations like retrieving product information, managing customer orders, etc.
 - **README.md**: This file, which provides an overview of the repository.

 ## Database Schema